Overview - What is a Report Definition?

 Using a report definition also allows you to Explode the level of detail for each line in your report.
 For example, in a report where each line represents part of P&L you can explode each line to show details by cost centre or account.

-Report Definitions can be used in many areas of IFP including Reporting, Advanced Reporting, Graphing, Forecasting and Cost of Sales Analysis.
+Report Definitions can be used in many areas of IFP including Reporting, Graphing and Forecasting.
 For example, you may use report definitions to define templates for data entry in forecast editors.

 Reports without a Report Definition